riley-williams/buoyant/README.md

 ## Who should use this?

 This project could be used in production by the brave, but is probably better suited for hobby projects at this point.
-It's lightyears better than dealing with raw embedded-graphics.
+It's significantly better than dealing with raw embedded-graphics.
 If you're familiar with SwiftUI, you should feel especially at home.

 ## License